badimalapuneeth/Simple-Calculator/README.md

 ## Happy Coding!

 We hope you find this Simple JavaScript Calculator useful and enjoy using it for your calculations.
-If you have any questions or suggestions, please don't hesitate to reach out to [Harsh Trivedi](https://harsh98trivedi.github.io).
+If you have any questions or suggestions, please don't hesitate to reach out to [badimalapuneeth](https://github.com/badimalapuneeth/Simple-Calculator.git ).

 Happy coding!